hwsamuel/HeLiX/README.md

 # HeLiX
 The HeLiX health informatics ethics repository is a searchable platform of ethics codes and technical standards related to health informatics ethics.
-Please cite the following publication when modifying or using this source code.
+Please cite the following publication (DOI: [10.5210/ojphi.v6i2.5484](http://dx.doi.org/10.5210/ojphi.v6i2.5484)) when modifying or using this source code.

 ```
 @article{PMID25422725,